althaf-uc/blog_extractor/README.md

-# blog_extractor s for demo purpose
+# blog_extractor it is for demo purpose